Wendell Cherry Chair in Clinical Trial Research

 Department of Bioinformatics and Biostatistics

-Shesh N. Rai, Ph.D., joined the University of Louisville in November 2007 as the Director of the Biostatistics Shared Facility, James Graham Brown Cancer Center, and Associate Professor in the Department of Bioinformatics & Biostatistics, School of Public Health & Information Sciences.
+Shesh N. Rai, Ph.D., joined the University of Louisville in November 2007 as director of the Biostatistics Facility, James Graham Brown Cancer Center, and associate professor in the Department of Bioinformatics & Biostatistics, School of Public Health and Information Sciences.
+He was awarded the Wendell Cherry Chair in Clinical Trial Research in 2009 and promoted to professor of Bioinformatics and Biostatistics in 2010.
+In 2014, he was honored as a Fellow of the American Statistical Association for developing methods for clinical trial research and outstanding collaboration with basic scientists and clinicians.